aspose-tasks/Aspose.Tasks-Documentation/cpp/developer-guide/import-and-export-project-data-to-primavera-format/_index.md

 ### **Importing Data from Primavera MPX File Formats**
 {{< gist "aspose-com-gists" "85d3cb818a62006b9ae8f8e3eaab6f80" "Examples-CPP-WorkingWithProjects-ImportingAndExporting-ImportDataFromMPXFileFormats-ImportDataFromMPXFileFormats.cpp" >}}
 ### **Reading Project UIDs from Primavera XML file**
 A Primavera XML file may contain multiple projects, each having its own UID.
-Aspose.Tasks API provides the capability to read all such UIDs from the project and then load a project using a specific id from the list of UIDs.
+Aspose.Tasks for C++ API provides the capability to read all such UIDs from the project and then load a project using a specific id from the list of UIDs.

 {{< gist "aspose-com-gists" "85d3cb818a62006b9ae8f8e3eaab6f80" "Examples-CPP-WorkingWithProjects-ImportingAndExporting-ReadProjectUIDsFromXMLFile-ReadProjectUIDsFromXMLFile.cpp" >}}
 ### **Reading Primavera XML file with Multiple Projects**